Loch Ness

 a mysterious, mythical monster lurking in its murky depths.

-Rather, it looks to me like a joyous celebration, with a colorful
+Rather, it looks to me like a joyous celebration, with a

 storybook character Nessie emerging to engage in some magic